Below is some advice about common health conditions as well as information about the Healthline Symptom Checker app.

 Smoking Cessation Support

-It is not easy to stop smoking but we know that getting the right support can greatly increase your chances of success.
-Cessation support, a combination of behavioural support and stop-smoking medicine works best.
+It is not easy to stop smoking but we know that getting the right support can greatly increase your chance of success.
+Cessation support is a combination or behavioural support and stop-smoking medicine that works best.

-We have a designated nurse, Hanneke who specialises in helping you to quit.
-Simply make an appointment with her to discuss your options.
+We have a designated nurse who specialises in helping you quit.
+Simply make an appointment with Student Health to discuss your options.

-Quitline can also offer you help and support.
+Quitline can all offer you help and support.

 Drug and Alcohol Support

-Illegal drugs and alcohol can have very serious consequences on your mental and physical wellbeing.
-We recommend the NZ Drug Foundation web-site as an accurate and current source of evidence-based information on all drugs (including alcohol & tobacco), their effects and the laws and policy that control their distribution and use.
+Illegal drugs and alcohol can have very serious consequences on your mental and physical well being.
+The NZ Drug Foundation is an accurate and current source of evidence-based information on all drugs (including alcohol and tobacco), their effects and the laws and policies that control their distribution and use.

-We realise that university is a time when experimentation with drugs and increased intake of alcohol is all too common.
-We are here to offer non-judgmental support and help.
-The counselling service is also there to help.
-Please make an appointment with a counsellor, doctor or nurse if you feel you need help.
+We realise that university is a time where experimentation with drugs and increased intake of alcohol is all too common.
+We are here to offer non-judgemental support and help.
+Our counselling service is also there to help.
+Please make an appointment if you feel you need help.

-Alternatively, contact the Alcohol Drug Helpline 0800 787 797 or free text 'adh’ to 234 and they will text you back.
-The Alcohol Drug Helpline is open 10am to 10pm everyday and offers free confidential information, insight and support with any problem, issue or query you have about your own or someone else's drinking or drug use.
+Alternatively, contact the Alcohol Drug Helpline on 0800 787 797 or free test ‘adh’ to 234 and they will text you back.
+The helpline is open 10am - 10pm everyday and offers free confidential information, insight and support with any problem, issue or query you have about your own or someone else's drinking or drug use.